 - Confirm adherence to ethical guidelines and indicate ethical approvals (IRB) and use of informed consent, as appropriate (see below).
 Retrospective studies require a statement regarding IRB approval.

-- Confirm the use of reporting checklist (PRISMA, CONSORT etc.), if appropriate
+- Confirm the use of reporting checklist (see below), if appropriate

 Checklists